Accessibility Resource Center

 ADA/504 Coordinator

-The ADA/504 Coordinator is your advocate for accessibility at UNCP.
-They work with the ARC to make sure you have equal access to campus facilities, programs and services.
-If you experience barriers or need help with accommodations, the coordinator is here to guide you.
+The ADA/504 coordinator is your advocate for accessibility at UNCP.
+Working closely with ARC, they help ensure you have equal access to campus facilities, programs and services.
+If you encounter barriers or need support with accommodations, the coordinator is here to guide you and help resolve concerns quickly.

 A short stack of notebooks and binders.
 The top binder has a label, "Policies and Procedures" on the spine.